FedeBacelar/banking-ecosystem/infra/minio/README.md

 # Local MinIO

-Local S3-compatible object storage for banking documents and future file use cases.
+Local S3-compatible object storage behind the generic `document-service` boundary.

 The included credentials are development defaults.
 To override them, create a local `.env` file from `.env.example`.
 Local `.env` files must not be committed.